runyoncr/GEA_GPT_Materials/README.md

 # GEA_GPT_Materials

 Various materials related to using Gen AI in Med Ed can be found here.
 "GEA 2025 - Using LLMs to Grade OSCEs" is my most recent workshop.
+That workshop is a result of a series of experiments, which has now been published in Medical Teacher: ["Using Large Language Models (LLMs) to Apply Analytic Rubrics to Post-Encounter Notes"](https://www.tandfonline.com/doi/full/10.1080/0142159X.2025.2504106).
+The syntax used in those experiments can be found in one of my other repositories: [GPT Study Materials](https://github.com/runyoncr/GPT_Study_Materials).

 Similar / more general presentations on the topic can also be found here:
 - the NICE GenAI Workshop is a broader overview for Med Ed